sofiansakr/sofiansakr.github.io/README_en.md

   - Developing and conducting detailed CFD simulations of plasma-catalytic reactors—especially Surface Dielectric Barrier Discharge (SDBD) systems—using OpenFOAM.
 I adapt solver C++ source code to include specific physical models and improve simulation accuracy and efficiency.

 - **Mesh Generation and Preprocessing:**
-  - Creating meshes with GMSH for OpenFOAM simulations.
+  - Creating meshes with GMSH, Inventor 3D-CAD for OpenFOAM simulations.
   - Generating custom meshes with SkyMesh for nonPDPSIM to ensure compatibility and accuracy in multiphysics simulations.

 - **Coupling Plasma and Flow:**